School Handbook

 Throughout the year, there will be many opportunities to ride the bus.
 Guidelines for these trips include.

-2. Cell phones are allowed for communication purposes only with permission.
-No music, video, or gaming devices are allowed on the bus.
+- Cell phones are allowed for communication purposes only with permission.
+Cell phones are collected before departure and given back upon return.
+Students can ask permission to use them while away for communication purposes.
+No music, video, or gaming devices are allowed on the bus, including earphones or Airpods.

 CLOSED CAMPUS

 Calvary Christian School operates as a “closed campus.”
 This means that attendance at school is required from 8:10 a.m. until 3:10 p.m.
 Prior to 3:10 p.m., a student may not leave the school grounds without permission.
 A written note or parental call and office approval are required to leave during the day.
 When permission is given to leave campus, the student must report to the school office when departing and returning to sign the Check In/Out Register.
 A “closed campus” also means that non-students are not allowed on campus without permission.
 All visitors should register with the school office to receive a visitor’s badge.
-Students may not visit the convenience store without a parent or adult once they have been dropped off at CCS.
-This includes all extracurricular on-campus activities.
 This policy is for the protection of our students.

 DIVORCE AND SEPARATION